TogetherForABetterAI/dispatcher-service/README.md

   - Supports configurable datasets (MNIST, CIFAR-10, etc.) and batch sizes.

 - **RabbitMQ Publishing:**
-  - Publishes fetched data batches to two RabbitMQ exchanges: `inter-connection-exchange` and `dataset-exchange`.
+  - Publishes fetched data batches to the `dataset-exchange` RabbitMQ exchange.
-  - Uses routing keys for message routing to specific queues in each exchange.
+  - Uses routing keys for message routing to specific queues in the exchange.
   - Includes retry logic with exponential backoff for reliable message delivery.
   - Each message contains batch metadata and is marked as persistent.